 - Now you need to provide full access to the file or folder for your account.
-Right-click the file or folder again, click Properties, and then click the Security tab.
+Right-click the file or folder again, click Properties and then click the Security tab.

 - Click the Add button.
 The “Permission Entry” window will appear on the screen: Windows 10 take ownership 7 permission for entry

-Solution 5: Update During Clean Boot
+Solution 5: Update After Clean Booting the System

 Follow the instructions on how to do a clean boot in Windows 7 by reading our article on the topic –> clean boot windows 7.